Faculty & Staff

 Research Assistant Professor

 Dr. Callejas serves as a lead faculty member and advisor for the USF Master of Science Program in Child and Adolescent Behavioral Health, which prepares students to serve in public sector and nonprofit organizations that address the behavioral health needs of children, youth, and families.
-In this capacity, she leads the program’s leadership focus area and teaches courses designed to prepare students for positions of executive leadership with skills and knowledge in organizational capacity building, program implementation, and research translation.
+She leads the program’s Leadership Focus Area and teaches courses designed to prepare students for positions of executive leadership with skills and knowledge in organizational capacity building, program implementation, and research translation.

 Davidson Abella, A., Ismajli, F., and Callejas, L. M. (2021).
 Exploring the Potential Benefits of Virtual Child Welfare Services.
 In R. Adams (Ed.), Child Welfare League of America Essay Collection, COVID-19 and Child Welfare: Challenges and Responses.
 Washington, DC: CWLA Press.